Accelerated core collapse in tidally stripped self-interacting dark matter halos: Halo evolution

-Figure~\ref{fig:snapshots_TNFW} shows analogous snapshots for the evolution of an initially truncated NFW (TNFW) profile at $r_t=r_s$ with $\sigma_m = 5~\cm^2/\g$.
+Figure~\ref{fig:snapshots_TNFW} shows analogous snapshots for the evolution of an initially TNFW profile at $r_t=r_s$ with $\sigma_m = 5~\cm^2/\g$.
 We describe the state of the halo in each panel in the following: \begin{enumerate} \item $\tilde{t}=0$: Initial TNFW profile.
-The outer region of the halo ($r \geq r_s$) is assumed to be tidally stripped upon formation of an NFW halo, and the density is augmented with a factor of $(r/r_t)^{p_t}$ beyond the truncation radius, where $p_t=5$.
-We note that the effect of truncation is qualitatively similar for the case of $p_t=4$.
+The outer region of the halo ($r \geq r_s$) is assumed to be tidally stripped upon formation of an NFW halo, and the density is suppressed by a factor of $(r/r_t)^5$ beyond the truncation radius.
 The truncation reduces the pressure of the halo beyond the truncation radius, due to enforcing hydrostatic equilibrium.
 Although the density is decreased beyond the truncation radius as well, the drop in pressure is more drastic, causing the velocity dispersion (or equivalently, temperature) profile to decrease as well.
 Thus, the outer part of the halo gets significantly colder, and the temperature peak around $r \sim r_s$ becomes smaller and narrower compared to the NFW profile without truncation. \item $\tilde{t}=1$: Core expansion.
 Compared to the initially NFW halo in Fig.~\ref{fig:snapshots_NFW} at the same time, the core is closer to being fully thermalized due to the less pronounced peak in velocity dispersion. \item $\tilde{t}=5.2$: Formation of the isothermal core.
 The luminosity becomes entirely positive, and the core expansion halts at a much earlier time than seen in Fig.~\ref{fig:snapshots_NFW}.
 As a result, the isothermal core is more concentrated: its size is smaller, and its density is higher ($\rho_c \simeq 7.1 \, \rho_s$). \item $\tilde{t}=20$: LMFP core collapse.
 The core contracts slowly in the same way as seen for the initially NFW halo in Fig.~\ref{fig:snapshots_NFW} through the LMFP heat transport. \item $\tilde{t}=52.99$: SMFP core collapse.
 The halo reaches the same state as the initially NFW halo at $\tilde{t}=374.56$.
 Collapse occurs $13.5~\Gyr$ after halo formation, implying that such a truncation causes a gravothermal catastrophe with $\sigma_m = 5~\cm^2/\g$ on timescales relevant for what we may observe today. \end{enumerate}